jmpre28/logo-generator/README.md

 # logo-generator
 This project uses Node.js to create a Scalable Vector Graphic (SVG).
 It uses inquirer to take in input from the user and creates a simple logo under their specified parameters.
+It also uses Jest for testing purposes.

 ### User Story